 - Trust metrics over intuition.
 You should have a way to measure every project.
 Quality is a complex system, the sort of place where your intuition can easily deceive you.
-Similarly, as you become more senior at your company, your experience will no longer reflect most other folks’ experiences.
-You already know about the rough edges and get priority help if you find a new one, but most other folks don’t.
+Similarly, as you become more senior at your company, your experience will no longer reflect most other folks' experiences.
+You already know about the rough edges, and you'll be the first person in line to get help if you find a new one, but most other folks don't.
 Metrics keep you honest.

-Listen to, and learn from, your users.
-There is a popular idea of “taste level,” which implies that some folks simply know what good looks like.
-There is a huge variance in folks who design effective quality investments, but rather than an innate skill, it usually comes from deeply understanding what your users are trying to accomplish and prioritizing that over your implementation constraints.
+Listen to and learn from your users.
+There is a popular idea of "taste level," which implies that some folks simply know what good looks like.
+There is a huge variance in folks who design effective quality investments, but it isn't an innate skill.
+The best folks focus on deeply understanding what their users are trying to accomplish and prioritize user needs over implementation constraints.

 - Do fewer things, but do them better.
 When you're building for the entire engineering organization, anything you do well will accelerate the overall organization.
 Anything you do poorly, including something almost great with too many rough edges, will drag everyone down.
 Although it's almost always true that doing the few most important things will contribute more than many mediocre projects, this is even more true in cases where you're trying to roll out tools and workflows to your entire organization (the organizational process-in-progress limits still apply here!).

-A successfully technical quality team using the above approaches will be unquestionably _more productive than if the same number of engineers was directly doing product engineering work.
-Indeed, discounted developer productivity (in the spirit of [discounted cash flow](https://en.wikipedia.org/wiki/Discountedcash_flow)) is the theoretically correct way to measure such a team’s impact.
+A successful technical quality team using the above approaches will be unquestionably more productive than if the same number of engineers were directly doing product engineering work.
+Indeed, discounted developer productivity (in the spirit of discounted cash flow) is the theoretically correct way to measure such a team's impact.
 Only theoretically, because such calculations are mostly an evaluation of your self-confidence.

 Even if you're quite successful, you'll always have a backlog of high-impact work that you want to take on but don't have the bandwidth to complete.
 Organizations don't make purely rational team resourcing decisions, and you may find that you lack the bandwidth to complete important projects and likewise can't get approval to hire additional folks onto your team.

-It’s generally a good sign that your team has more available high-impact work than you can take on, because it means you’re selective on what you do.
-This means you shouldn’t necessarily try to grow your technical quality team if you have a backlog.
-However, if you find that there is critical quality work that you can’t get to, then it may be time to explore starting a quality program.
+It's a good sign when your team has more available high-impact work than you can take on: if you aren't selective about which projects to take on, then you're not thinking broadly enough.
+This means you shouldn't necessarily try to grow your technical quality team if you have a backlog.
+However, if you find that there is critical quality work that you can't get to, then it may be time to explore starting a quality program.

-Given this is written for an audience of senior technical leaders, let’s assume you have the technical perspective covered.
-Your next step is to find a Technical Program Manager who can co-lead the program and operate its mechanics.
-You can make considerable progress on the informational aspects of an organizational program without a Technical Program Manager; it’s a trap.
-You’ll be crushed by the coordination overhead of solo-driving a program in a large organization.
+The technical components of running a quality program are the sorts of things discussed above, so here we'll focus on managing a program effectively.
+Your first step is to find a technical program manager who can co-lead the program and operate its mechanics.
+While you can make considerable progress on an organizational program's informational aspects without a technical program manager; however, it's a trap.
+You'll be crushed by the coordination overhead of solo-driving a program in a large organization.